Wounded Warrior Project USAA Rewards™ Visa Signature Card review

 Intro APR: 0% for 12 months following your account opening on balance transfers and convenience checks that post to your account within the first three months of card membership.

-If you have a balance when you enter active military duty, you’ll receive a 4% fixed promo APR on it until one year after you complete active duty.
-After that, receive an ongoing APR on all balances of 12.9% to 27.9% variable.
+If you have a balance when you enter active military duty, you may qualify for a 4% fixed promo APR on it upon request until one year after you complete active duty.
+After that, receive an ongoing APR on all balances of 10.9% to 25.9% variable.

 No foreign transaction fees.